zac-heisey/zac-heisey.github.io/_lessons/lookin-good-with-css.md

 **Cascade**

-It shouldn’t come as a surprise that the cascade is a key concept of CSS —it represents the “C” in the acronym!
+It shouldn't come as a surprise that the cascade is a key concept of CSS —it represents the “C” in the acronym!
 The cascade is all about the _order_ in which CSS rules are applied to our markup.
 CSS rules will be applied in a cascading, top-down fashion in the following order:

 * **Importance**: Any declarations marked as `!important` will _always_ win out over any other conflicting declarations.
 Best practice is to use `!important` sparingly, if at all, in your CSS rules.